Palme School

 Palme School Reading School

-Our school has a separate class on reading in Russian - "Reading School".
-This class is designed for children from 4 to 14 years old who live outside of Russia and are learning Russian.
-Starting with the first lessons, children learn the Russian alphabet, learn to read syllables and move on to short texts.
+Our school has separate classes for reading in Russian - "Reading School".
+The course is designed for children from 4 to 14 years old who are learning Russian.
+Starting from the first lessons, the child learns the Russian alphabet and learns to read syllables.

 The trial lesson is free of charge.
 You can decide to purchase a subscription after getting to know the group and the teacher.
 To try out, leave an application in the form below and our manager will contact you.